|

 the best.

+That doesn't mean I don't love crossbreeds.
+They can be great pets but there is no guarantee.
 It takes up to eight generations of breeding and genetic monitoring to create a consistent dog breed.

 You're not immoral to get a purebred